MSA-UNet3+: Multi-Scale Attention UNet3+ with New Supervised Prototypical Contrastive Loss for Coronary DSA Image Segmentation: Introduction

 \item We present MSA-UNet3+, a novel Multi-Scale Attention-enhanced U-Net3+ architecture that offers new standards for coronary DSA image segmentation through three key innovations: (1) a hierarchical Multi-Scale Attention Encoder that adaptively focuses on vessel structures across different resolutions, (2) a Multi-Scale Dilated Bottleneck with pyramid dilation rates (1,2,4,8) for comprehensive feature extraction, and (3) Contextual Attention Fusion Modules (CAFM) that dynamically recalibrate spatial and channel-wise features.
 Specifically optimized for coronary DSA challenges.
 The architecture's unique design enables unprecedented precision in delineating complex coronary anatomies, particularly in low-contrast regions where conventional methods typically fail.

 \end{itemize}

-This paper is organized as follows. \hyperref[sec:related]{Section 2} reviews recent related works. \hyperref[sec:method]{Section 3} details our proposed method. \hyperref[sec:results]{Section 4} shows the experimental results and the analysis. \hyperref[sec:conclusion]{Section 5} concludes this work.
+This paper is organized as follows. \hyperref[sec:related]{Section 2} reviews recent related works. \hyperref[sec:method]{Section 3} details our proposed method. \hyperref[sec:results]{Section 4} shows the experimental results and the analysis. \hyperref[sec:discussion]{Section 5} provides a discussion of our results. \hyperref[sec:conclusion]{Section 6} concludes this work.